AVVI94/Breakpoints.Avalonia/README.md

 - If you set the `For` parameter of the Breakpoint control to a breakpoint that is not in the provided breakpoints, the control will always be visible.
 - If you set the `UpperBound` parameter of the Breakpoint control to a breakpoint that is not in the provided breakpoints, the control will always be visible.

-#### Breakpoints not working for controls created outside of XAML or attached later to the logical tree (for version <= 1.0.6)

-- If you instantiate controls that rely on breakpoints (either the Breakpoint control or Breakpoint markup extension) outside of XAML - such as through a dependency injection container or in the code-behind - you need to set up a breakpoint provider proxy using binding.
-This ensures that the breakpoint system is notified about breakpoint changes.

-    The reason for this setup is that when a control isn't yet attached to the logical tree, the system won't automatically search for a breakpoint provider.
-For example, imagine you have a window acting as the breakpoint provider, and this window contains dynamic content that you set in code-behind or bind from a ViewModel.
-If you then instantiate a control to use within this dynamic content and use breakpoints in that control, the breakpoint provider won't be found because the control isn't yet in the logical tree.

-    To resolve this, you should bind the control's XAML to the breakpoint provider in the window.
-You can do so like this:

-     ```xml
-    r:Breakpoints.IsBreakpointProvider="True"
-    r:Breakpoints.CurrentBreakpoint="{Binding $parent[Window].(r:Breakpoints.CurrentBreakpoint)}"
-    r:Breakpoints.Values="{Binding $parent[Window].(r:Breakpoints.Values)}"
-     ```

-    Yes, the control used as content must be marked as a breakpoint provider.
-The current breakpoint is provided by the binding.
-Unfortunately, the breakpoint values must also be bound to the source object.

-- #### Breakpoints not working for controls created outside of XAML or attached later to the logical tree (for version >= 1.0.7)

-- If you instantiate controls that rely on breakpoints (either the Breakpoint control or Breakpoint markup extension) outside of XAML - such as through a dependency injection container or in the code-behind - you need to set up a breakpoint provider proxy using binding.
-This ensures that the breakpoint system is notified about breakpoint changes.

-    The reason for this setup is that when a control isn't yet attached to the logical tree, the system won't automatically search for a breakpoint provider.
-For example, imagine you have a window acting as the breakpoint provider, and this window contains dynamic content that you set in code-behind or bind from a ViewModel.
-If you then instantiate a control to use within this dynamic content and use breakpoints in that control, the breakpoint provider won't be found because the control isn't yet in the logical tree.

-    To resolve this, you should bind the control's XAML to the breakpoint provider in the window.
-You can do so like this:

-     ```xml
-    r:Breakpoints.IsProxy="True"
-    r:Breakpoints.CurrentBreakpoint="{Binding $parent[Window].(r:Breakpoints.CurrentBreakpoint)}"
-    r:Breakpoints.Values="{Binding $parent[Window].(r:Breakpoints.Values)}"
-     ```

-    Yes, the control used as content must be marked as a breakpoint provider proxy.
-The current breakpoint is provided by the binding.
-Unfortunately, the breakpoint values must also be bound to the source object.

 ## License